tamirameba/Wazuh-SOC-Lab/README.md

 Alert triage
 Identifying failed vs. successful authentication Correlating Windows events with Wazuh  alerts
+Scenario 1(images/scenario-1.png)

-Scenario 2: User Account Creation Detection Description:A new user was created in Windows to test the monitoring and detection capabilities of wazuh
+Scenario 2: User Account Creation Detection Description:A new user was created in Windows to test the monitoring and detection capabilities of wazuh.
 Investigation:
 On 17.8.26 at 1:07 AM, a new user account named testSoc was created on the DESKTOP-U6KFT7L computer by the user soc-user An event was logged in Windows Security under Event ID 4720 and successfully identified by Wazuh using Rule ID 60109 – User account enabled or created.
 In summary:
 The system successfully identified the creation of a new user.
 The event was logged in Windows Security as 4720 and collected by Wazuh where it was identified using Rule ID 60109.
+Scenario 2(images/scenario-2.png)